forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 Installing and running the **release version** of the SFDMU GUI App is straightforward, even for users with minimal technical expertise.
 - All releases were made using the [Electron Forge Framework](https://www.electronforge.io/).
 - All releases are available on the "release" branch of the SFDMU GUI App GitHub repository.
+- You can find the MD5 hash sums in the respective `.md5` files located in the same repository folder as the setup file.
 - Release setup executables are available for versions v4.5.0 and later.
 Older versions must be installed and run directly from the source code.

 ### Prerequisites